Kraken beat Avs 2-1, eliminate defending Stanley Cup champs - KTVZ

 The Kraken also deflated the capacity crowd by doing what they’ve done in every game this series — score first.

+“This is a really good hockey team,” Avalanche coach Jared Bednar said of the Kraken.
+“The one thing they were that we weren’t in the series was consistent.”

-Held without a goal all series, Bjorkstrand picked a good time to find the net.
-He was credited with a goal in the second period that glanced the stick of Alex Newhook and then off the glove of Ben Meyers and into the net.
-Bjorkstrand scored again nearly four minutes later with a pinpoint shot on a breakaway down the side to make it 2-0.
+Held without a goal all series coming in, Bjorkstrand was credited with a goal in the second period that glanced the stick of Alex Newhook and then off the glove of Ben Meyers and into the goal.
+Bjorkstrand scored again nearly four minutes later on a breakaway down the side to make it 2-0.

 Bjorkstrand nearly had a hat trick but his shot late in the game hit the post.